 FEMA, the Federal Emergency Management Agency, is also a good resource for evacuation planning.

-"I've always encouraged the proper mentality, which is that mindset of perpetual preparedness," Willis says.
+Keep a mindset of "perpetual preparedness," Willis says.
 You can do it on a budget by using what you have and tapping community resources.
 "Everyone doesn't have the financial wherewithal to purchase preparedness."

 Willis says it's especially important for people with disabilities or chronic medical needs to make sure local responders know they may need assistance in an evacuation.
 The same goes for people who don't have reliable transportation — register ahead of time with your local government to let authorities know you will need a ride out.